edibotopic/edibotopic-website/content/blog/2023-09-17-conditional-science.md

 problems relate to a technology of potential commercial value.
 Food products making extraordinary claims come and go by the dozen.
 Some eventually shrink their claims in response to regulatory scrutiny[^2].
-In the intervening period — which can span decades — scientists help shape the perception of technology, among students, funders and the public.
+In the intervening period — which can span many years — scientists help shape the perception of technology, among students, funders and the public.
 They therefore have some responsibility for considering the impact of their choices, in terms of public understanding of science,